q) Provisions, contingent liabilities and contingent asset Provisions

 The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies, which uses accounting software for maintaining its books of accounts, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of accounts along with the date when such changes were made and ensuring that the audit trail cannot be disabled.

-The Company uses the accounting software “Tally” for maintaining books of account.
-During the year ended 31 March 2024, the Company had not enabled the feature of recording audit trail (edit log) at the database level for the said accounting software Tally to log any direct data changes on account of recommendation in the accounting software administration guide which states that enabling the same all the time consume storage space on the disk and can impact database performance significantly.
-Audit trail (edit log) is enabled at the application level.
+The Company uses the accounting software “Tally” for maintaining books of accounts which has the facility of recording audit trail (edit log).
+The Company has enabled audit trail (edit log) facility in such software.
+However, the Company had not enabled the feature of recording audit trail (edit log) at the database level for the said accounting software Tally to log any direct data changes on account of the recommendation that enabling the same can impact database performance significantly.

 In accordance with Indian law, eligible employees of the Company are entitled to receive benefits in respect of provident fund and super annuation fund, a defined contribution plan, in which both employees and the Company make monthly contributions at a specified percentage of the covered employees' salary.
 The contributions, as specified under the law, are made to the Provident Fund.

-The total expense recognised in profit or loss of Rs.2.32 Lakhs (for the year ended March 31, 2023: Rs.16.27 Lakhs) represents contribution paid to these plans by the Company at rates specified in the rules of the plan.
+The total expense recognised in profit or loss of Rs.
+1.27 Lakhs (for the year ended March 31,2024: Rs.2.32 Lakhs) represents contribution paid to these plans by the Company at rates specified in the rules of the plan.

 Defined benefit plans